Code-Institute-Submissions/milestone-1-ucd/README.md

 The link, which is in the last line of 'Nutrition' Food Glorious food section, links to the Contact page; where you are able to contact Kasia for more info or with queries using the contact form.
 When hovering over the contact link, a pointer cursor is shown and the link changes colour from blue to blue/black.

 #### Feature 8:  Contact page - Contact form
 The contact form allows clients/users to submit queries and request more information.
-The form can be filled out with the miminum amount of information which is Name & Email Address but there are other options that can be filled out.
+The form can be filled out with the mininum amount of required information, which is Name & Email Address.
+However, there are other options that can be filled in if so desired.
 The phone number can be included, this is optional.
 There are three tick boxes where the services that are of interest can be specified.
-None or all of these can be ticked.
+None or all of these can be checkboxes can be ticked.
 There is also a box where the user can pose their own specific queries.

 The final feature of the form is the submit button.
-If the two criteria, Name & Email address are met, the form will be submitted once clicked.
+If the two required criteria, Name & Email address, are met, the form will be submitted when the submit button is clicked.

 ### Features Left to Implement